w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 <%= activity_body %>
 {:/}

-Explore and learn the current state of accessibility in your organization to help when initiating discussions with stakeholders and management.
+Explore and learn the current state of accessibility in your organization to help when initiating discussions with stakeholders, such as management.
 Several aspects of web accessibility can be checked fairly easily, with little or no technical skills required.
 This includes cursory checks of:

 * Key websites and website user activities
 * Web content policies and processes, such as those related to editing and publishing